National secondary road

 A national secondary road (bóthar náisiúnta den dara grád) is a category of road in Ireland.
 These roads form an important part of the national route network but are secondary to the main arterial routes which are classified as national primary roads.
 National secondary roads are designated with route numbers higher than those used for primary roads, but with the same "N" prefix.
 Routes N51 and higher are all national secondary roads.

-National secondary roads have a default speed limit of 100 km/h (62.5 mph) as, along with national primary routes, they fall into the speed limit category of national roads.
+National secondary roads have a default speed limit of 100km/h, but this is planned to reduce to 80km/h in 2025 under the Road Traffic Act 2024 following recommendations from a review of speed limits carried out by the Department of Transport in 2023.